 Diarrheal diseases kill roughly 700,000 children a year, almost all in poor communities.
 Oral rehydration solution (ORS) is a very low-cost means to prevent most of these deaths yet usage rates remain low in many poor communities.
-The project will test whether providing ORS packets to Village Health Teams (VHTs) and asking them to distribute the packets to parents before a child has diarrhea can substantially increase ORS usage.
-Because Village Health Teams already exist in most rural Ugandan communities and ORS is so inexpensive, if this intervention is effective it can scale up rapidly.
-Results found that free treatment coupled with delivery increased the share of ORS treated cases by 36%, and that this intervention was extremely cost effective.
-Researchers also found that while price is an important barrier to ROS use in Uganda, convenience was not a key barrier.
+Most caretakers of children with diarrhea in low-income countries seek care in the private sector where they are required to pay for ORS.
+This project tested whether providing ORS packets to community health workers (CHW) and asking them to distribute the packets to parents before a child has diarrhea can substantially increase ORS usage.
+Because CHWs already exist in most rural Ugandan communities and ORS is so inexpensive, if this intervention is effective it can scale up rapidly.
+In this study, researchers randomized CHWs to one of four methods of ORS distribution: (1) free delivery of ORS prior to illness (free and convenient); (2) home sales of ORS prior to illness (convenient only); (3) free ORS upon retrieval using voucher (free only); and (4) status quo CHW distribution, where ORS is sold and not delivered (control).
+Results from this study found that free treatment coupled with delivery increased the share of ORS treated cases by 36%, and that this intervention was extremely cost effective.
+Researchers also found that while price is an important barrier to ORS use in Uganda, convenience was not a key barrier.

 Design & Dev by Wonderland Collective